andela-tsokari/timerRegister/README.md

 3. **Edit/Update Timer:** Timer Duration can be edited permanently in the "Your Timers" tab, or/and a Running Timer can be edited temporarily in the "Running Timer(s)" tab.

-4. **Delete Timer:** A previously saved timer in "Your Timer(s)" or "Running Timer(s)" can be deleted.
+4. **Delete Timer:** A previously saved timer in "Your Timer(s)" or "Running Timer(s)" tab can be deleted.

-	N.B.: Editing of Timer Name is not allowed because this will duplicate the Add New Timer feature.
+	**N.B.:** Editing of Timer Name is not allowed because this will duplicate the Add New Timer feature.
 Perhaps, I may review this when timer options are available.
 Do let me know if you'd like the feature added.

 ##Viewing

 For now, this is a solo project.
 Later on, I may be inclined to allow collaborators.

-You may view progress of this app via its gh-pages [here](www.andela-tsokari.github.io/timers).
+You may view progress of this app via its gh-pages [here](http://andela-tsokari.github.io/timers).

 ## **N.B.:** This is my first README for this update and is subject to update.